albacanete/CCBDA-Project/research/tutorial/README.md

 ```

 ### Resources
-This section specifies all the AWS resources that will be created in the stack.
-In our case these are
+This section specifies all the AWS resources that are going to be created in the stack.
+In our case these are:
 1. EC2 Instance.
 2. Security group attached to the EC2.
-3. Elastic Load Balancer.
+3. Elastic Load Balancer, listening to port 80.
 4. Security group attached to the ELB.
 5. Public IP address that will let us connect to the EC2.

-The following code is the specification of the EC2 instance, its Security Group and the public IP address.
-The link
+The following code is the specification of the EC2 instance, its Security Group, public IP address, Availability Zone and Image ID (ubuntu-18).
+The code will also install the python package in the EC2 instance by the linux commands.
+This is possible by specifying the linux commands to execute in the `UserData` parameter, is necessary to put also the following parameters `Fn::Base64: !Sub |` before the commands.
+Is important to highlight that th

-between resources is made with the `!Ref` tag.
+Finally, the link between resources is made with the `!Ref` tag or `Ref: reference`.

 ```yaml
 Resources: